 Living at Haverford

-Residential Life & Housing policies and procedures can be found within the Residential Life Handbook, a resource for the students, faculty, staff, and administration of Haverford College.
+Residential Life and Housing policies and procedures can be found within the Residential Life Handbook, a resource for the students, faculty, staff, and the administration of Haverford College.

 Your New Address

 All students are assigned a campus mailbox, which is located in Whitehead Campus Center.
 Your mailing address is: